 Post-Coital Test (Sims-Huhner Test) is another vital examination.
 It makes a proper evaluation of the quality of cervical mucus and how much it allows smooth passage of sperm.

-With these important methods, it can be easy to identify and diagnose the various possible causes of infertility and come up with a proper treatment plan that properly addresses the underlying issue.
+With these important methods, it can be easy to identify and diagnose the various possible causes of female and male infertility and come up with a proper treatment plan that properly addresses the underlying issue.
 It can be especially useful for men and women who are suffering from long-standing cases of infertility.